Bill Cosby asks Pennsylvania high court to review conviction

 The appeal was filed as jury selection gets underway this week in the case that launched that national movement of people coming forward with accounts of sexual assault or harassment.
 Movie mogul Harvey Weinstein has been charged in New York with raping one woman sexually assaulting another.
 Several other women are expected to testify about similar experiences with Weinstein.

-Cosby had been a mentor to the accuser whose allegations formed the basis of the case against him, Andrea Constand, who at the time was on the staff of the women’s basketball team at his alma mater, Temple University.
+Cosby had been a mentor to the accuser whose allegations formed the basis of the case against him.
+Andrea Constand at the time was on the staff of the women’s basketball team at his alma mater, Temple University.

 In the filing, Cosby’s lawyers said the rulings upheld by the state Superior Court last month would have “far-reaching consequences for all future criminal proceedings, including those that proceed outside the national spotlight.”